Allen-Synthesis/EuroPi/software/contrib/pams.md

   100% results in a ramp
 - Sine: ignored
 - Random: offset voltage as a percentage of the maximum output
-- Reset: ignored
-- Start: ignored
-- Run: ignored
 - AIN: ignored

-### Reset and Run Waves
+### Reset and Start Triggers

-The Reset wave fires only when the clock is stopped and can be used to help synchronize external modules (e.g. other sequencers, sequential switches, etc...)
+The Reset trigger fires only when the clock is stopped and can be used to help synchronize external modules (e.g. other sequencers, sequential switches, etc...)

-The Run wave fires once when the clock is started.
+The Start trigger fires once when the clock is started.
 The duration of the trigger is at least 10ms, but may be longer depending on the BPM.
 This allows you to start other modules at the same time as Pam's Workout on the EuroPi.

-The duration of the `Run` trigger is based on the BPM of the master clock and the static PPQN of 48.
+The duration of the `Start` trigger is based on the BPM of the master clock and the static PPQN of 48.
 The trigger turns on immediately and stays on for each PPQN pulse until it's stayed on for at least 10ms.
 The table below shows approximate trigger times for some common BPM settings: